JTranOrg/JTran/README.md

 #### <a id="trycatch">#try and #catch</a>

-A try/catch is a way to test for exception.
-If while processing a try block and an exception is thrown then the entire output of the try is throw away and the catch is processed instead.
-You can have more than one cath and you specifiy conditions on the cacth.
+A #try/#catch is a way to test for exception.
+If while processing a #try block and an exception is thrown then the entire output of the #try is throw away and the #catch is processed instead.
+You can have more than one #catch and you can specify conditions on the #catch.

 ###### Transform